canvas-medical/documentation/collections/_guides/improve-hcc-coding-accuracy.md

-from canvas_sdk.effects import Effect, EffectType from canvas_sdk.events import EventType from canvas_sdk.protocols import BaseProtocol from logger import log
+from canvas_sdk.effects import Effect, EffectType from canvas_sdk.events import EventType from canvas_sdk.protocols import BaseProtocol

 ICD_CODES = {
     "HCC": {"A0103", "A0104", "A0105", "A021", "A0222", "A0223", "A0224", "A065", "A072", "A202","ADDMORECODES..."}
 }

-from logger import log

 class AnnotateSearchResults(BaseProtocol):
-    """
-    You should put a helpful description of this protocol's behavior here.
-    """

     RESPONDS_TO = [
         EventType.Name(EventType.DIAGNOSE__DIAGNOSE__POST_SEARCH),